WE ARE NOMURA

 Ichikawa also said that he felt a great deal of sympathy for the history of the company's founding, which has its roots as a theater set.
 There was an interest in traditional Japanese culture in the background.

-Ichikawa recalls that he was more enthusiastic than usual when he was researching demand for Japanese cultural experiences.
-It is said that NOMURA has a culture of “touching what you like” that picks up on individual interests in this way.
+Ichikawa recalls that he was more enthusiastic than usual when conducting a survey on demand for Japanese cultural experiences.
+He says that NOMURA has a culture of picking up on individuals' interests in this way and "touching what you love."

 Ichikawa: For example, there was a case like this.
 When an employee who said he liked whiskey wrote an article about whiskey in Nomlog, he thought, ``That guy was very knowledgeable about whiskey, wasn't he?
 In particular, the customers who read the article welcomed him, saying, 'I'm glad that someone who likes whiskey came here,' and the work went smoothly.